-- Check-out: Saturday, August 17, 2012 (participants who have applied for on-campus housing will move to their assigned rooms; others must move to their self-arranged housing)
+- Check-out: Saturday, August 16, 2014 (participants who are in student housing will move over to their assigned rooms; others must move to their self-arranged housing)

 - Welcoming: You will be welcomed at the Hilo International Airport by UH Hilo staff and students and transported to the campus.

 - Community-building: You will live on campus with 22 new Pacific Islanders for the entire length of the bridge program.

 - Orientation: Get an early start on orientation to the academics, resources, and culture of UH Hilo

 - Supportive: Build your network of supportive staff, peer advisors, and faculty who will work with you during the program and throughout your time at UH Hilo

 - Fun: The program will include a variety of fun activities including picnic, BBQ, sports, etc.

 - Resources: Participate in workshops that familiarize you with a variety of campus resources including student support services, financial aid, tutoring, advising, student activities

 - Tours: Get to know the UH Hilo campus, the town of Hilo, and the broader island community